jacktasia/dumb-jump/README.md

 ## Contributing

 Feedback is very welcome via GitHub issues.
-I will positively consider supporting other languages either via issue request or PR.
+I will consider supporting other languages either via issue request or PR.
 If submitting a PR then please add tests as well.

 ## Running Tests
 Requires [Cask](https://github.com/cask/cask).